San Bernardino Financial Elder Abuse Lawyer

 How Can a Nursing Home Abuse Lawyer Help Your Loved One?

-Contacting an attorney in San Bernardino to look into your loved one’s financial abuse could provide the professional legal assistance you need.
+Contacting a San Bernardino financial elder abuse attorney to look into your loved one’s case could provide the professional legal assistance you need.
 A lawyer can help you hold the defendant legally and financially accountable for exploitation and its related damages.
 From investigating the situation for evidence of financial abuse to negotiating your loved one’s legal claim for maximum compensation, your attorney can take care of many important tasks on your family’s behalf.

 What Is Financial Elder Abuse?

-The four main types of elder abuse are physical, emotional, sexual and financial.
+The four main types of elder abuse are physical abuse, emotional abuse, sexual abuse and financial abuse.
 Financial elder abuse describes a perpetrator taking advantage of a senior citizen (someone over the age of 65) to steal from him or her.
 Elder financial abuse can lead to the loss of money, property, assets, investments and other belongings.
 An offender can commit financial elder abuse in many ways.
 Look for common signs of elder financial exploitation to help protect your loved one.

 - Suspicious activity on bank accounts or credit cards